kevinwallimann/abris-nullability/README.md

 ```
 because `===` extends the `NullIntolerant` trait and makes `value1` non-nullable after optimization.
 To retain the nullability, the `eqNullSafe` operator can be used.

+Note that this particular problem does not occur anymore in Spark 3.0, thanks to https://issues.apache.org/jira/browse/SPARK-27838)